-A go-to-market (GTM) strategy is a plan that outlines how a company might connect with customers in order to persuade them to acquire a product or service while also gaining a competitive advantage.
+A go-to-market (GTM) strategy outlines how a company might connect with customers to persuade them to acquire your product while also gaining a competitive advantage.
 It's a roadmap that assesses a solution's feasibility and forecasts its performance based on market research and competitive data.

 When do you need a go-to-market strategy?